sharetribe/ftw-daily/docs/extend-listing.md

 ```

 In the panel component we check for an initial capacity value from the `public_data` property of the
 listing.
 In the submit handler the new capacity value is stored in the same property.
+The updated
+listing object is eventually passed to the `updateListingDraft` and `requestUpdateListing` functions
+in the `EditListingDetails.duck.js` file where the data updates are handled.
 Respectively
-`EditListingCapacityPanel` is need to be exported from `src/components/index.js` for easier access
+`EditListingCapacityPanel` needs to be exported from `src/components/index.js` for easier access
 from other files.

 Now that we have the panel and the form all ready we can add the panel to the `EditListingWizardTab`